-World renowned sharknado expert Fin Shepard (Ian Ziering) is invited to the White House so the President can award him the highest civilian honor for his actions fighting sharknados in Los Angeles and New York City, but as the party gets started a sharknado hits and once again our “hero” finds himself battling sharks from the sky.
-He saves the President’s life and warns him that his “shark sense” tells him that an even bigger sharknado is forming out there, one that could possible take out the entire east coast.
+World-renowned sharknado expert Fin Shepard (Ian Ziering) is invited to the White House so the President can award him the highest civilian honour for his actions fighting sharknados in Los Angeles and New York City, but as the party gets started a sharknado hits and once again our “hero” finds himself battling sharks from the sky.
+He saves the President’s life and warns him that his “shark sense” tells him that an even bigger sharknado is forming out there, one that could possibly take out the entire East Coast.

 “America will never be destroyed from the outside.
 If we falter and lose our freedoms, it will be because we destroyed ourselves…or got wiped out by a sharknado.” – Abraham Lincoln.